AnirudhIV/GEO_auditor/README.md

 10,000-query benchmark and found that adding citations, statistics, and quotation-style content to a page produced the largest gains (~30–40%+) in how often a Bing-Chat-style generative engine cited it, beating traditional keyword-SEO tactics; keyword stuffing actually hurt.
-We operationalize that as four page-local heuristics: numeric fact density (concrete numbers per 100 words), a direct-answer opening near the top of the page (also supported by Zyppy's separate AI-citation-ranking-factors analysis, which
+I operationalize that as four page-local heuristics: numeric fact density (concrete numbers per 100 words), a direct-answer opening near the top of the page (also supported by Zyppy's separate AI-citation-ranking-factors analysis, which